adlnet/xAPI-Spec/xAPI-About.md

 more often than not is scattered across a wide variety of sources.

 Out of this perceived need, the xAPI community and specification were born. xAPI assumes that:
-  * <a name="1.0.b1"></a>There is a need to be able to analyze information about learning experiences and their outcomes distributed across a wide variety of sources, platforms and technologies.
+  * There is a need to be able to analyze information about learning experiences and their outcomes distributed across a wide variety of sources, platforms and technologies.
-  * <a name="1.0.b2"></a>Developing a commonly-accepted framework for gathering, storing and exchanging this information represents the best way of achieving this.
+  * Developing a commonly-accepted framework for gathering, storing and exchanging this information represents the best way of achieving this.

 The goals of the xAPI are:

-* <a name="bNaN"></a>To make it easier to understand and compare learning experiences and their outcomes recorded across a wide variety of contexts, platforms and technologies.
+* To make it easier to understand and compare learning experiences and their outcomes recorded across a wide variety of contexts, platforms and technologies.
-* <a name="bNaN"></a>To maximize interoperability of services which create, gather, store and process information about learning experiences.
+* To maximize interoperability of services which create, gather, store and process information about learning experiences.
-* <a name="bNaN"></a>To provide a guide to those who want to build applications that conform to and implement this specification.
+* To provide a guide to those who want to build applications that conform to and implement this specification.
-* <a name="bNaN"></a>To provide criteria against which conformance to this specification can be tested.
+* To provide criteria against which conformance to this specification can be tested.

 The document that follows sets out the xAPI specification which is designed to achieve these goals.
 <a name="readingguidelines"></a>

-## <a name="2.0">2.0</a> How to Use This Document
+## 2.0 How to Use This Document

 This is a definitive document which describes how the Experience API is to be implemented.
 It is a technical document authored specifically for individuals and organizations implementing this